-Normally I am not a big professional football fan (college football is just so much more my thang) but of course, like 90% of all Americans, I will be tuning in to watch the “the big game”.
+Normally I am not a big professional football fan (college football is just so much more my thang) but of course, like 90% of all Americans, I will be tuning in to watch the “the big game” on Sunday.

 And this year, I am actually pretty excited to watch the game!